Kanye West ‘All Smiles’ During ‘Celebrity Family Feud’ Appearance

 Kanye West is quite well known for his seemingly consistent serious demeanor and solemn look on his face.
-However, the ye rapper appeared to be having the time of his life while playing on Celebrity Family Feud.
+However, the Ye rapper appeared to be having the time of his life while playing on Celebrity Family Feud.

-The rap superstar contested alongside his wife, Kim Kardashian West, as well as three of his cousins.
+The rap superstar appeared alongside his wife, Kim Kardashian West, as well as three of his cousins.
 Their opponents were a team composed of other notable members of the Kar-Jenner clan, Kris Jenner, Khloe Kardashian, Kendall Jenner, Kris’ mother, Mary Jo Campbell, her cousin CiCi Bussey, and Jonathan Cheban.

 Kanye is reportedly a massive fan of Family Feud and was ecstatic to be able to be a part of the program that he loved so much.